RobertDurfee/RegularExpression/README.md

 # RegularExpression
-A library for parsing, compiling, and executing regular expressions.
+A library for ~~parsing~~, compiling, and executing regular expressions.